 Use the last two hearts for the fin and fish lips.
 Once the pieces are glued together, feel free to let your kids decorate their fish as they desire.

-They can color them, add gems, you name it!
+They can color your heart fish, add gems, you name it!

 Once your child finishes your Valentine’s Day craft, use a wall-hanging display to show it off.
 They take pride in their crafts and love it when you display their projects around your home.

-If you enjoyed this craft, make sure to save it for later and follow us on Pinterest for more fun ideas.
+If you enjoyed this craft, save it for later and follow us on Pinterest for more fun ideas.